What Insulation Workers Do

 Hazardous Materials Removal Workers

-Hazardous materials removal workers identify and dispose of asbestos, lead, radioactive waste, and other hazardous materials.
+Hazardous materials removal workers identify and dispose of harmful substances such as asbestos, lead, and radioactive waste.

-Masonry workers use bricks, concrete blocks, concrete, and natural and manmade stones to build masonry structures.
+Masonry workers use bricks, concrete and concrete blocks, and natural and manmade stones to build structures.

 For more information about apprenticeship or training for insulators, visit